aselker/cooperation_emergence/reports/final_report.md

 ![](images/exp2/run_2/t50000.png)

-Figure 13: The starting state of the world on step 50001.
+Figure 13: The state of the world on step 50,000.
+There are a few cooperators, but the world is still dominated by defectors.

 ![](images/exp2/run_2/t99999.png)

-Figure 14: The ending state of the world on step 100000.
+Figure 14: The ending state of the world on step 100,000.
+Nothing significant has changed since step 50,000.

 ![](images/exp2/run_2/agents_over_time.png)

 Figure 15: The number of cooperator and defector cells over time.

 ### Experiment 3: Add silent-cooperator state
 The third experiment involves adding a silent-cooperator allele that means that a cell will become a cooperator after a certain number of timesteps.
 This means that the model will be run for a number of generations before the genes become "activate," resulting in sleeper agents that will awaken and begin being cooperative.
 Those with the gene will pass it on to other cells if they are successfully dominant early-on, with the hypothesized result of clusters of cooperators suddenly appearing later on that are above the critical threshold for cooperator success.
 Within the experiment, the amount of time before activation was exponentially distributed with a mean of 200 time steps.
 We still ran with a u of 0.07, unlike Hashem et al.'s value of 0.09.